FNNDSC/pfdcm/README.md

   }
   ```

-- Edit the IP address in this key (192.168.1.189 in this example), to reflect your local machine's IP address. **Use the actual IP and not `localhost` nor `127.0.0.1`**.
+- Edit the IP address in this key (`192.168.1.189` in this example), to reflect your local machine's IP address. **We highly recommend to use the actual IP and not `localhost` nor `127.0.0.1`**.

-- Now run orthanc with
+- Now fire up our customized Othanc with

   ```bash
   ./make.sh -i
   ```

-To make sure Orthanc started successfully, open `http://localhost:8042` in a browser and you should get a Basic Auth prompt.
-Use username `orthanc` and password `orthanc` which are the defaults.
+To make sure Orthanc started successfully, visit [http://localhost:8042](http://localhost:8042) in a browser and log in with username `orthanc` and password `orthanc`.
 You should now be able to interact with Orthanc and upload files.

-### API swagger

-Full API swagger is available.
-Once you have started `pfdcm`, and assuming that the machine hosting the container is `localhost`, navigate to [http://localhost:4005/docs](http://localhost:4005/docs) .

-### Examples
+### "hello, pfdcm"

 Using [httpie](https://httpie.org/), let's ask `pfdcm` about itself